-Flu season is already here – in fact, it’s the earliest start to the flu season in eight years.
+Flu season is already here.
 Have you gotten your flu shot yet?

 As a physician working in internal medicine and infectious diseases at Sunnybrook, I’m often asked about the flu and the flu shot.
 Here are answers to some of the most commonly asked questions I hear:

 1. What’s the difference between a cold and the flu?
 What are the symptoms of flu?

 A simple cold and the flu are actually quite different.
 A person with a cold may have a cough, sneezing, runny nose, and feel unwell.
 A person with the flu may have those symptoms and can be sicker with symptoms such as high fever and full body muscle aches.
 Most people can generally still function when they have a cold.
 Flu symptoms can cause a person to feel unable to even get out of bed.

 Flu causes over 3000 deaths every year in Canada and is the tenth-leading cause of death overall.
 The very young and old are at highest risk of complications, but bad outcomes in otherwise healthy people can happen too.

 2. Can I get the flu from the flu shot?
 I got sick after my shot last year.